CityAplons/eurobot2019/README.md

 git clone https://github.com/texane/stlink.git
 ```

-Every thing can be built from the top of directory.
+Everything can be built from the top of directory.
+To install st-link you will need:
++ libusb-1.0-0
++ libusb-1.0-0-dev
++ cmake

 ```
 cd stlink
-make
+make release
+cd build/Release
-cd build/Release && make install DESTDIR=_install
+sudo make install
+sudo ldconfig
 ```